uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 following requirements:

 - Properties are defined with getter and setter methods.
-The underlying class field that stores the property's value is never exposed in the descriptor interface.
+The underlying class member variable that stores the property's value is never exposed in the descriptor interface.

-- The getter returns the value of the underlying class field.
+- The getter returns the value of the underlying class member variable.

-- The setter accepts only one parameter of the property's type and assigns it to the underlying class field.
+- The setter accepts only one parameter of the property's type and assigns it to the underlying class member variable.

 - Most of the properties are preset with default values, others are initialized by passing the required parameters to the constructor.